 Nowadays the focus is on the major browsers, however the problem is the same when we are using a minor text-based web browser or a popular command line tool in an automated environment.
 Not to mention that although the majority of the internet traffic is HTTPS, we should not forget about the several other protocols (FTP, IMAP, LDAP, LMTP, MySQL, NNTP OpenVPN, POP3, PostgreSQL, RDP, Sieve, SIP, SMTP, XMPP, …) which use TLS, and some others (IPSec/IKE, WireGuard, QUIC, …) which are not, but may also be affected by the problems of certificate revocation.

-To make the long story short the revocation check system has some theoretical and several practical problems, which make the situation difficult for all the stakeholders (client, server, middle application, cryptographic library developers).
-There is no revocation check mechanism, which can fulfill the requirements alone and the combination of them also had serious difficulties.
-The TLS version 1.3 solves the theoretical problems – making possible to serve OCSP staple for each certificate in the chains – in vain, if it increases the load on the shoulders of client and server software developers and decentralises the problem by involving new player in the game, namely the system administrator, who is responsible for making this best mechanism available for the customers.
-In vain the newer and newer revocation check mechanisms – OCSP, OCSP stapling and OCSP multi stapling – if all of them may trace back to the plain old CRL.
-In vain is the high penetration of CRL if there are certificate authorities which do not support this mechanism.
-In vain that fact that PKI is highly centralized if there is no official collection of revocation check related resources.
+The revocation check system has some theoretical and practical problems, making the situation difficult for all stakeholders (client, server, middle application, cryptographic library developers).
+No revocation check mechanism can fulfill the requirements alone, and their combination also had severe difficulties.
+The TLS version 1.3 solves the theoretical problems – making it possible to serve OCSP staple for each certificate in the chains – in vain if it increases the load on the shoulders of client and server software developers and decentralizes the problem by involving the new player in the game, namely the system administrator, who is responsible for making this best mechanism available for the customers.
+In vain, the more and more recent versions of revocation check mechanisms (OCSP, OCSP stapling, and OCSP multi stapling) when they may still trace back to the plain old CRL.
+In vain is the high penetration of CRL if some certificate authorities do not support this mechanism.
+In vain, PKI is highly centralized if there is no official collection of revocation check resources.
 There are too many tripping hazards to do it flawlessly.

 Why Do Certificate Revocation Checking Mechanisms Never Work? is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License